kayjan/bigtree/README.md

 ## Tree Demonstration

-Here are some codes to getting started.
+Here are some codes to get started.

 ### Construct Tree